vegaprotocol/specs/protocol/0017-PART-party.md

 # Acceptance Criteria

 1. [x] When a [standard party](#standard-party) must be uniquely identified, it must be identified by the public key of an ed25519 keypair (<a name="0017-PART-001" href="#0017-PART-001">0017-PART-001</a>)
+1. [x] A Party's transaction is rejected if the party has no balance in any asset - this includes proposals, voting and delegations (<a name="0017-PART-002" href="#0017-PART-002">0017-PART-002</a>)

 Note that when and how a party can submit transactions is set out and restricted in
 - [Transactions](./0049-TVAL-validate_transaction_preconsensus.md)
 - [Spam protection](./0062-SPAM-spam_protection.md)
 - [Proof of work spam protection](./0072-SPPW-spam-protection-PoW.md)